Loarre Castle

 none

 Did you know that there are more than 10,000 castles and palaces in Spain?
 Many of them are open to the public, host exhibitions or have even been converted into luxury accommodation or unique spaces for organising events.
 Take advantage of your visit to Spain to discover some of them, spend an unforgettable night in one, or enjoy the tourist activities on offer.
-You can consult more detailed information at many of them on the Palaces and Castles Network of Spain website: https://www.spainheritagenetwork.com.
+You can find more detailed information about many of them on the Palaces and Castles Network of Spain website: https://www.spainheritagenetwork.com.

 The castles, fortresses, palaces and walled enclosures of Spain are a reflection of the country’s history and visiting them is a good way to learn about all the different cultures that have lived here.
-You will find interesting sites ranging from ancient Roman forts to large medieval fortresses.
+You will find sites ranging from ancient Roman forts to large medieval fortresses.
 Some of them have been immaculately preserved and offer cultural tours that are like embarking on a journey through time.

 Olite castle (Navarre), the castle of Peñaranda de Duero (Castile and Leon) and Peñíscola Castle (Region of Valencia)